Skip to main content

 If you’ve got a crooked smile or other alignment problem, clear aligners are a virtually invisible option for straightening teeth.
 For many, they are more convenient and comfortable than traditional metal braces.
 "Clear aligners" is the generic term; most people have heard of Invisalign®, which is the largest brand of clear aligners used to straighten teeth.

 Kids, teens and adults can use clear aligners to fix issues like overbite, underbite and crowding, to name a few.
-Treatment is usually faster and involves fewer trips to the dentist, and the aligners can be taken out for eating and drinking — even for special occasions.1
+Treatment is usually faster and involves fewer trips to the dentist, and the aligners can be taken out for eating, drinking and even special occasions.1

 What Are Clear Aligners?

-Clear aligners are an orthodontic treatment that uses a series of removable clear dental appliances to gradually straighten your teeth.
-The clear aligners are custom-made, based on a 3D scan of your teeth, and then trimmed down for comfort.1 The treatment process involves swapping out aligners every week or two to keep shifting your teeth until they’re in the intended position.2
+Clear aligners are an orthodontic treatment that uses a series of removable clear dental appliances to gradually straighten your teeth.1 The clear aligners are custom-made, based on a 3D scan of your teeth, and then trimmed down for comfort.2 The treatment process involves swapping out aligners every week or so to keep shifting your teeth until they’re in the intended position.1

-Clear aligners can be used to fix different alignment issues in children, teens and adults, including:3
+Clear aligners can be used to fix different alignment issues in children, teens and adults, including:1

 • Crossbite